nguyenhphilip/phil-in-the-blank/content/posts/final-goodbye.md

 You––”

-A tiny piece of glass is shattering into a thousand tinier pieces.
-Time sweeps them into the pan of reality.
-A naked thread remains.
-The voice of Leonard Cohen rings in the nearby distance:
+Something falls.
+A tiny piece of glass has shattered into a thousand tiny fractals.
+Time begins to sweep them into the pan of reality.
+A naked thread remainsmm and the voice of Leonard Cohen echoes in the nearby distance:

-> Your letters they all say that you're beside me now. <br>
+_Your letters they all say that you're beside me now._
-> Then why do I feel alone? <br>
+_Then why do I feel alone?_
-> I'm standing on a ledge and your fine spider web <br>
+_I'm standing on a ledge and your fine spider web_
-> is fastening my ankle to a stone. <br><br>
+_is fastening my ankle to a stone._

-> Now so long, Marianne, it's time that we began <br>
+_Now so long, Marianne, it's time that we began_
-> To laugh and cry and cry and laugh about it all again. <br>
+_To laugh and cry and cry and laugh about it all again._

 <br>

-Marieke and I go to an African church service the next day.
+The next day, Marieke and I go to an African church service.
 I feel numb but put on a front.
-We sing and listen to a genial priest preach about love, forgiveness, redemption.
-I hear nothing. _What the hell do you know about love?_ We eat, drink, chat, walk around.
-Things go as planned.
+We sing with the choir and listen to a genial priest preach about love, forgiveness, redemption.
+I hear nothing. _What the hell do you know about love?_ We eat, drink, chat, and walk around.
+Things go on as planned.

 Then we’re in the train station.
 A young, affectionate couple is sitting near us.
 They're utterly in love, grossly enmeshed and atop one another.
 Time halts once again.

 Anger.
 Sadness.
 Disappointment.

-No. I can't be angry, sad, disappointed.
+_No.
+I can't be angry, sad, disappointed._

-To be in love, to have fallen in love, to have been heartbroken.
-That, in a way, is a gift.
+_To be in love, to have fallen in love, to have been heartbroken.
+That, in a way, is a gift._

-Am I rationalizing my pain?
+_Am I rationalizing my pain?
 I don’t know.
-It doesn't matter.
-I have never felt more alive.
+It doesn't matter._

-I guess this is it then.

 We embrace one last time and say our goodbyes.
-I board the train and look at her through the opaque window.
+I board the train and take one last look at her through the opaque window.
 She looks back.
 I wave and turn inwards.
 A tear begins to creep down my cheek.
 I close my eyes.

+_I guess this is it then._

 The engine whirs to life, and slowly, slowly, I am taken by the arms of an unknown future.
 The distance between dream and reality begins to grow, and I am pulled against my will toward the latter.

 Somewhere else in the world, the sun is shining.

 ### My Final Letter: October 15th, 2017